Warrior (2011 film): Plot

-Tommy and Brendan's relationship is revealed to the world when they are the tournament's last remaining fighters.
-Brendan shows desire to reconcile, but Tommy, still in pain, shows no interest in doing so.
+Tommy and Brendan's relationship as brothers is finally revealed to the world when they become the tournament's last fighters.
+Brendan tries again to reconcile, but Tommy shows no interest in doing so.
 Tommy wins the first two rounds, but Brendan eventually dislocates Tommy's shoulder with an omoplata arm-lock.
-Brendan wants to tell the referee about Tommy's dislocated shoulder and end the fight, but his coach suggests otherwise.
-As the fourth round starts, Brendan insists Tommy give up as Tommy only has use of one arm.
-Tommy continues to fight.
-Brendan unloads a barrage of strikes trying to win.
-Tommy asks Brendan to continue hitting him as the fourth round ends.
+As the fourth round starts, Tommy continues to fight.
 At the start of Round 5, Brendan realizes he has to force Tommy to submit, and he traps him in a rear-naked choke.
-As they struggle on the canvas, Brendan apologizes to Tommy and tells him that he loves him.
-Tommy submits after hearing the words.
-Brendan and Campana tactfully avoid the referees and the doctors checking in on Tommy.
-The reconciled brothers exit the ring as their father walks away into the background smiling.
+As they struggle on the canvas, Brendan apologizes and saying "I love you" repeatedly.
+With a grateful and knowing smile, Paddy watches as his two sons exit the arena embracing each other.

 Themes

 Described by critics as "heartbreaking and emotionally satisfying", "really gripping", "an unapologetic powerhouse of emotional conflict" and self-described as a "rousing ode to redemption, reconciliation and the power of the human spirit", Warrior has received the most praise for the emotional approach it takes to the themes of forgiveness and "the enduring bonds of family" that it explores.
 In their review, Common Sense Media cites unconditional love as a major theme, further explaining that "some weighty issues" such as estrangement and alcoholism are also dealt with.